-The proposed non-compliance with the height development standard will not raise any matter of significance for State or regional environmental planning.
+The proposed contravention will not raise any matter of significance for State or regional environmental planning.
 It has been demonstrated that the proposed variation is appropriate based on the specific circumstances of the case and would be unlikely to result in an unacceptable precedent for the assessment of other development proposals.